Rajbandi/LiskSharp/README.md

 - API facade for Lisk peer level api (/peer/*) (partial, see underdevelopment and roadmap)

 # Lisk api
-Every Lisk node provides 2 api's
+Every Lisk node provides 2 api's.
+Use these api's facade to connect to any Lisk node in the network and retrieve data.

 1. Public api (/api/*)
 2. Peer api (/peer/*)

 All the api requests initiated from LiskSharpsupports both synchronous and asynchronous.

+#### Currently supports only outgoing requests to other Lisk nodes not vice versa i,e. it doesn't accept api requests from other nodes.

-##public api
+## Public api

-LiskSharp supports complete Lisk public api categorized as below.
+LiskSharp supports complete Lisk public api (outward only) categorized as below.

 - Accounts (/api/accounts/*)
 - Blocks (/api/blocks/*)